BawCOS/Solution-Manual-CPS/docs/04-Studies-Solutions.md

 ### Problem 5

-5. **Exercise and mental health**.
+**Exercise and mental health**
 A researcher is interested in the effects of exercise on mental health and she proposes the following study: Use stratified random sampling to ensure representative proportions of 18-30, 31-40 and 41-55 year olds from the population.
 Next, randomly assign half the subjects from each age group to exercise twice a week, and instruct the rest not to exercise.
 Conduct a mental health exam at the beginning and at the end of the study, and compare the results.

 a.
 What type of study is this?
 b.
 What are the treatment and control groups in this study?